immunitastx/recover-counts/README.md

 # Recover counts from log-normalized scRNA-seq data

-This script recovers raw counts from log-normalized gene expressiond data.
+This script recovers raw counts from log-normalized gene expression data.
 Specifically, this function assumes that each cell/sample was normalized via: X = log(C/S * M + 1) where C are the counts, S are the total counts in that cell/sample, and M is a multiplicative factor (e.g., for TPM data, this value would be one million).
+Given X, this program recovers C.

+This algorithm works as follows: first, we assume that the smallest non-zero count in each cell/sample is 1.
+Thus, if we find this value, and we know the correct value for S, then the inverse of the normalization function should equal one.
+That is, 1 = (exp(X) - 1) * (S/M).
+Unfortunately, we don't know S. This algorithm  performs a binary search over possible
-Note this function assumes that the smallest non-zero count in each cell/sample is 1 and performs a binary search over possible size-factors until it finds the size factor for which we can recover a count of one using the inverse of the log-normalization function.
+values for S, the total counts, until it finds the value for which we can recover a count of one using the inverse of the log-normalization function.

 ```
 Usage: recover_counts_from_log_normalized_data.py [options] input_file